PPMTF/PPMTF/README.md

 Then experimental results of PPMTF (alpha=200) in PF will be output in "data/PF/utilpriv_PPMTF_TK.csv".

 We plotted Figure 7 "PPMTF" in our paper using this file, while changing the alpha parameter from 0.5 to 1000.
 To see the figure, see "res/PF/utilpriv.xlsx".
-To change the alpha parameter, see "Usage (2) Synthesizing traces in PF using PPMTF".
+To change the alpha parameter, see "Usage (3)".

 # Usage

 Below we describe how to build and run our code in details.
-Note that (1) and (2) can be done using Docker files (see "Running Our Code Using Dockerfiles" for details).
+Note that (1) and (3) can be done using Docker files (see "Running Our Code Using Dockerfiles" for details).

 **(1) Install**